fraunhoferhhi/spvloc/README.md

 # Overview

 This is the code repository for the Paper: *SPVLoc: Semantic Panoramic Viewport Matching for 6D Camera Localization in Unseen Environments*.
+The source code and trained model will be added here soon.